11 House Republicans Dare Introduce Articles of Impeachment Against Rosenstein

 “We’re still waiting on tens of thousands… of documents that many of the people here today have been advocating for a long time,” Meadows said.
 “How long do we have to wait?”

-“For nine months we’ve warned them consequences were coming, and for nine months we’ve heard the same excuses backed up by the same unacceptable conduct,” Rep. Mark Meadows, North Carolina Republican and House Freedom Caucus chairman, said in a statement.
+“For nine months we’ve warned them consequences were coming, and for nine months we’ve heard the same excuses backed up by the same unacceptable conduct,” Rep. Mark Meadows, North Carolina Republican, and House Freedom Caucus chairman, said in a statement.

 “Time is up and the consequences are here,” he said.
 “It’s time to find a new Deputy Attorney General who is serious about accountability and transparency.”